Benjamin D. Singer

-As Chief of the DOJ’s Securities & Financial Fraud Unit, Ben oversaw approximately 50 federal prosecutors investigating complex securities, commodities, and other corporate fraud and corruption offenses, including market manipulation, spoofing, insider trading, accounting fraud, procurement fraud, money laundering, environmental crimes, antitrust offenses, and bribery.
+As Chief of the DOJ’s Market Integrity and Major Frauds Unit, Ben oversaw approximately 50 federal prosecutors investigating complex securities, commodities, and other corporate fraud and corruption offenses, including market manipulation, spoofing, insider trading, accounting fraud, procurement fraud, money laundering, environmental crimes, antitrust offenses, and bribery.

 Prior to that, Ben served as Chief of the DOJ’s Health Care Fraud Unit, where he supervised a team of over thirty prosecutors that prosecuted offenses in the health care industry, including fraud, kickbacks, money-laundering, and FCPA-related offenses.

 Ben is a formidable trial lawyer, having served as first-chair trial counsel in eight felony white-collar jury trials during his time at the DOJ.
 His work twice earned him the DOJ’s highest honor: the Attorney General’s Award.